 The conditions about privacy glass were unpopular and increasingly so, owing to the cost and inconvenience of replacing glass to a tinting deemed acceptable and the number of out of borough vehicles operating in the borough which had a deeper level of tinting than Runnymede's vehicles were allowed.
 The Trade raised their concerns on a number of occasions but hitherto the Police supported the condition due to concern over 'County Lines' and safeguarding issues during consultation in 2018.
-Officers made enquiries with the Police, who following research could not provide any instances where tinted windows had been a contributory factor in any recordable crimes or incidents in the borough or County.
-The Police Designing out Crime Officer for the Borough had no concerns over the use of tinted windows.
+It was understood that their position had subsequently changed and could not provide any instances where tinted windows had been a contributory factor in any recordable crimes or incidents in the borough.